hu-macsy/geographer/README.md

 ### Compilation
 From the root directory of this repository, call `cmake src -DSCAI_DIR=<path/to/lama>`, where `<path/to/lama>` is your Lama installation directory.
+Afterwards, call `make` or `make Geographer` to create the executable.

 ## Usage